Man held on suspicion of manslaughter after attack by two XL bullies

 He died that evening after being taken to the Queen Elizabeth Hospital in Birmingham.

-Anyone with information that could help police with their enquiries is urged to contact Staffordshire Police quoting incident 405 of September 14.
+Anyone with information that could help police with their inquiries is urged to contact Staffordshire Police quoting incident 405 of September 14.

+Residents in Stonnall previously told the PA news agency that they believed two American bully XL dogs were to blame for the incident.

+It was claimed the same animals caused “carnage” in a shop about six months ago.